 Day 8 – Trapani

-Day 8 of this Sicily itinerary should be devoted to exploring lovely Trapani.
+Day 8 of this Sicily itinerary should be devoted to exploring lovely Trapani in Western Sicily.
 Though this is a major metropolitan area, the historical centre of Trapani is quite compact and you can easily explore the top sites within the span of a morning.

 In the afternoon, you have a few options.
 You could opt to head to the beach (there are several lovely beaches within a stone’s throw of Trapani’s centre) and soak up the sun for the rest of the day.
 Or you could hop on a ferry and spend a half-day exploring the nearby island of Favignana.